 “What can you make with that?”
 I contemplated.
 Mostly gruel, it turns out.

 I started writing this because I love food – Beautiful, Colorful, Healthy and Delicious Food.
 I also love challenging myself by seeing how far I can stretch the dollar.
-For this, I draw my inspiration from peasant food worldwide.
+For this, I draw my inspiration from rustic international cuisine.

 I heard someone say once that anyone can make a great tasting steak, but it takes a true artist to make a beef heart taste good.